sledre/documentation/content/development/dev-installation.md

 Just download the latest release and extract the `bin/` directory from the zip file.
 {{% notice note %}}
-You can also download specific binaries from GithHub actions artifacts.
+You can also download specific binaries from Github actions artifacts.
 {{% /notice %}}

 ### Installing the project in development mode